 250g (9 oz) digestive biscuits

 125g (4½ oz) butter, melted

 2 packets gelatine

 2 lemons, finely grated zest and juice

 200g (7 oz) caster sugar

 300ml double cream, lightly whipped

 Punnet of strawberries, hulled and cut into halves

-1. Mix the biscuit crumbs and melted butter together and press onto the base of the 24cm AGA spring form tin.
+1. Mix the biscuit crumbs and melted butter together and press onto the base of a 24cm spring form tin.
 Chill.